rain1598/FukyuBot/README.md

  - doctor - the head doctor is 89 years old?
  - kira - pastes Yoshikage Kira's monologue
  - pandemonika - pastes Egor's Pandemonika rant (https://youtu.be/Hy65jqREpDA)
+ - help - links to this page

 m => spams a copypasta every second

  - (all of type p have been implemented)
  - insult - f!p insult but it spams randomized
  - ping - spams @everyone
+ - cum - writes the lyrics to Welcome To The Cum Zone and Heir To The Cum Throne line by line

 s => stops spam